halvardssm/morstad.eu/public/content/posts/tech_interviews.md

 ### Ending the interview

-When ending the interview, it is good to
+When ending the interview, it is good to summarize everything you did, and reflect together back on how it went.
+This is also the oportunity for the candidate to revisit previous parts if they want to, and to ask questions (it never hurts to ask if they have any questions).

+Remember to thank the applicant for their time, and wish them a good day ✨

 ## Conclusion